kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 The sanity check (in cell 12 of the notebook) simply checks to see if the lane lines are roughly parallel.
 This uses another function called `lane_width()` (in cell 15) to calculate the width of the lane.

 This simple approach works for the assignment video -- `project_video`.
 However this does not do a good job for the challenge video as this video has newly laid asphalt on the road and my algorithm confuses the edge of the newly laid asphalt as a lane.
-This is easy to fix at the histogram stage and account for reasonable width for the road.
+This needs to be  fixed at the histogram stage by accounting for reasonable width of the road.

-My overall impression is lane detection with computer vision is fairly straightforward and predictable (unlike DNNs), but to make it work for every road condition may become tedious.
+My overall impression is lane detection with computer vision is fairly straightforward and predictable (unlike DNNs), but to make it work for every road condition will become tedious.